 Senior Vice President, Governmental, Regulatory and External Affairs Pepco Holdings

-In his previous role, Rodney was the senior vice president of Government and External Affairs at Pepco Holdings' sister company BGE, where he led State Affairs, External Affairs, Corporate Relations, Economic and Workforce Development, Marketing and Large Customer Services.
-During his 18-year tenure with BGE, his leadership roles included chief customer officer and vice president of Customer Operations, responsible for overseeing the processes, systems and planning that support internal and external customer interfaces, director of electric operations northeast, responsible for the electric distribution, operations and maintenance for new business activities in Baltimore City, Harford and Baltimore counties, and director of Finance.
+Prior to joining Pepco Holdings, Rodney was the senior vice president of Government and External Affairs at Pepco Holdings' sister company BGE, where he led State Affairs, External Affairs, Corporate Relations, Economic and Workforce Development, Marketing and Large Customer Services throughout the energy company's Baltimore, Md., service territory.
+During his 18-year tenure with BGE, he held additional leadership roles as chief customer officer and vice president of Customer Operations, responsible for overseeing the processes, systems and planning that support internal and external customer interfaces; director of electric operations northeast, responsible for the electric distribution, operations and maintenance for new business activities in Baltimore City, Harford and Baltimore counties; and director of Finance.

-Rodney serves on the board of directors for the University of Maryland Medical Center, the United Way of Central Maryland, Building Bridges Across the River, the Recreation Wish List Committee/Southeast Tennis and Learning Center, the Governor's Workforce Development Board (MD), and the Prince George's County Economic Development Corporation.
-He is also a member of the Connected DMV Regional Congress, the Power Engineering Society – IEEE, and the American Association of Blacks in Energy (AABE).
+Rodney serves on the board of directors for the United Way of Central Maryland and Building Bridges Across the River.
+He also serves as a member of the Connected DMV Regional Congress, on the Recreation Wish List Committee of the Southeast Tennis and Learning Center, the Governor's Workforce Development Board (MD), and the Prince George's County Economic Development Corporation.
+He is also a member of the Power Engineering Society – IEEE, and the American Association of Blacks in Energy (AABE).